edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/supplementary-info/onvif-footnotes.md

 # ONVIF Footnotes

-!!!
-Warning
+!!! warning
     Information in this page may be outdated.

 ## Command Support